A Pyongyang Home Companion, No. 1 | A meal for the lonely North American in Pyongyang on Thanksgiving

 Turkey Soup (게사니육개탕)

 And the best thing about Korean Thanksgiving?
-The Korean word for a turkey bird is 칠면조(七面鳥), literally "the-seven faced bird".
+The Korean word for a turkey bird is 칠면조(七面鳥), literally 'the-seven faced bird'.
+Cue Game of Thrones intro.

-The Pyongyang Home Companion is a guide to daily life in Korea: how-to, food, culture, and romance.
+A Pyongyang Home Companion is a guide to daily life in Korea: how-to, food, sports, modern culture, and romance.